lakmobile/magentaA11y/_checklist-native/button.md

 ### Custom Accessibility Action
 - **Android Tips: Views**
-  -     Step 1.
+  - step 1.
 Create an accessibility service
-  -     Step 2: Add the FLAG_REQUEST_ACCESSIBILITY_BUTTON flag in an AccessibilityServiceInfo object's android:accessibilityFlags attribute.
+  - step 2: Add the `FLAG_REQUEST_ACCESSIBILITY_BUTTON` flag in an AccessibilityServiceInfo object's `android:accessibilityFlags` attribute.
-  -     Step 3: To have a custom service register for the button's custom action callbacks, use registerAccessibilityButtonCallback().
+  - step 3: To have a custom service register for the button's custom action callbacks, use `registerAccessibilityButtonCallback()`.

 - **Android Tips: Compose**
     -   Exclusive list of custom accessibility actions can be defined in simple way in compose using customActions. `modifier = Modifier.semantics { customActions = listOf(CustomAccessibilityAction(label = "", action = { true }))}`